-MFS focuses on investing the fund's assets in the stocks of companies that it believes are undervalued compared to their perceived worth (value companies).
-Value companies tend to have stock prices that are low relative to their earnings, dividends, assets, or other financial measures.
+MFS focuses on investing the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies).
+Growth companies tend to have stock prices that are high relative to their earnings, dividends, book value, or other financial measures.

-While MFS may invest the fund's assets in securities of companies of any size, MFS primarily invests in securities of companies with large capitalizations.
+While MFS may invest the fund's assets in securities of companies of any size, MFS primarily invests in securities of companies with small capitalizations.